EASA2026 FAQs

 This provides titles, URLs, to copy to clipboard, or click the social media icons displayed to generate posts with the relevant data included.

-How to look up the fate of your paper
+How to look up the fate of my paper

 We have asked convenors to email authors about their decisions after the call for papers deadline (February 2026), but sometimes emails fail (or humans do), so you can check your paper acceptance status by logging into the system from the conference website (see the Log in link with the human head icon in the top right of your screen).
 Once logged in, click on the Logged in drop-down menu, select Conferences, select the conference from the drop down menu called ‘current’, and find the conference paper to check its status.
 If it says ‘pending’, the decision is yet to be made.